Isangeles/mural/README.md

 Description: load HUD state from file in current /savegames directory(/savegames/[module]).

 ## Contributing
-If you want to help in project development, pull sources do something interesting and open pull request.
 If you looking for things to do, then check TODO file.

+When you finish, open pull request to merge your changes with main branch.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>